OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/wcf-and-webclient.md

 5) Click "Start Debugging" (F5) and take note of the URL of the service.
 It should be something like: http://localhost:4858 Keep the project running.

-6) In a new instance of Visual Studio, create a new project of type *C#/XAML for HTML5 -> Empty Application*.
+6) In a new instance of Visual Studio, create a new project of type *OpenSilver -> Empty Application*.

 7) Modify the page MainPage.XAML by removing the default TextBlock and replacing it with the following code:
 ```